rajeshshanmugam-s/kafka_debezium-POC/Readme.md

             "table.include.list": "public.shipments" }
         }'

+For connecting multiple connectors for different consumers add `slot.name: otherslotname` Default will be `debezium`.
+Check the [reference](https://www.postgresql.org/docs/10/logicaldecoding-explanation.html)

+To check existing slots in a DB.

+RUN: `select * from pg_catalog.pg_replication_slots`

-* Now Postgres DB is connected to the Kafka Via Debezium connect.
+* Hurray!
+Postgres DB is connected to the Kafka Via Debezium connect.

 * For Kcat Monioring: